Camp Shakespeare

 What’s a typical day like at Camp Shakespeare?

-All Camp Shakespeare sessions meet Monday through Friday (no camp on June 19 or July 3 holidays).
+All Camp Shakespeare sessions meet Monday through Friday.
+There is no Camp on July 4.
 A typical day begins with team building activities and warm-ups followed by voice and movement instruction, during which students practice techniques for character creation and storytelling.
 The morning continues with acting class, where students explore improvisation and scenes from plays, followed by text analysis, which provides strategies for understanding and communicating Shakespeare’s language.
 Students also train in the art of safe stage combat.
 The rest of the afternoon is dedicated to applying what has been learned in rehearsal.

 Read More